AnatolianTeam/Anatolian-Team-Services/docs/Testnet/redbelly/installation.md

 After these settings, you will have an address such as `subdomain.domain.xyz`.

 You can control the propagation of your DNS settings [here](https://dnschecker.org/).
-You can check the propagatio status by searching `subdomain.domain.xyz` on the site.
+You can check the propagation status by searching `subdomain.domain.xyz` on the site.

 ### Create EVM Wallets
 Create two wallets.